MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-support-on-azure.md

 ## Customer support

-For issues related to the development or deployment of Java applications to Azure and Azure Stack services, and integration with Azure REST APIs, Azure and Azure Stack customers with a [qualifying support plan](https://azure.microsoft.com/en-ca/support/plans/) receive support without any extra cost when developing or deploying Java applications for Azure and Azure Stack.
+For issues related to the deployment of Java applications to Azure and Azure Stack services and integration with Azure REST APIs, Azure and Azure Stack customers with a [qualifying support plan](https://azure.microsoft.com/en-ca/support/plans/) receive support without any extra cost.